scidsg/hushline-docs/src/usage/sending-files.md

 By default, OnionShare will use a private key to protect the data you want to share - it's basically a strong password that someone will need in order to access your files.

-Remember to include your private key in your Hush Line message.
+🧠 Remember to include your OnionShare address and private key in your Hush Line message.

 <img src="../img/44-onionshare.png">